 I like to be radical in my life, but on this subject I can't because people often already have a favorite and will defend it against every rational arguments you can make.

-What I try to remind people is that at the end, it is the usage that matters.
+What I try to remind people are that at the end, it is the usage that matters.

 Native mobile versus hybrid is more than performances: it is about compromise.
 I know and like native Android and iOS development, as well as web technologies, so I consider myself not having a favorite (fake news alert: I have one, everybody does)

 Native development: No compromise

 To get an App on both stores — is there more than two stores? — you will need two code bases, with two different languages (even if concepts are similar).

 What you get in return is very fast Apps, well integrated in the mobile ecosystem with a native access — fast and up to date — to all the device API.

 This one is an hybrid approach that use web technologies and thus is also often sold as cross-platform.